 - For more detailed steps, visit Adding blocks.

 - In the Edit Quote window, enter the quote in the first box.

 - Enter its source in the second box.

 - Click Apply to publish your changes.

 Step 2 - Style the Quote Block

 The following templates offer styling options for the Quote Block.
-This list groups templates by family.
+Templates are grouped by family.

 - Aviator, Aubrey, Encore

 - Brine, Basil, Clay, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Rally, Rover, Sonora, Thorne